williamking1221/201-Projects/README.md

 <details>
 <summary>CelestialBody Instance variables</summary>

-The outline from IntelliJ below shows the constructor, methods, and instance variables (or fields)  of the `CelestialBody` class.
-You'll see this more clearly in IntelliJ.
+The outline below shows the constructor, methods, and instance variables (or fields)  of the `CelestialBody` class.
 All instance variables should be `private`.
 All methods should be `public` (if you write helper methods they should be `private`).

 <div align="center">
   <img width="400" height="400" src="p1-figures/celestialBodyMethods.png">